jkallu/Visual-Programming/README.md

 * Visual programming uses a mix of visual blocks and traditional programming (coding) methods.
 * Visual programming use node-graph editor.
-* Each blockas has additional capability of writing expressions (minimalist coding).
+* Each blocks has an additional capability of writing expressions (minimalist coding).
 * User can easily create an array, do math functions on this array with another blocks.
 * When the visual blocks are executed, it generates the optimised C/C++ codes for the blocks, and the corresponding Makefile. * Then it do a compilation of the generated code and create a library Just in Time (JIT).
 * It then dynamically load the library and execute the the library.